hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 be consistent, i.e., if one indicates success, so must the other.
 Note that some HAPI responses do not include a header, and in these cases the HTTP header is the only place to obtain the status.

-For errors that prevent any HAPI content from being returned (such as a 400 "not found" or 500 "internal server error") the HAPI server should return a JSON object that is basically a HAPI header with just the status information.
-This is similar to how an HTTP server returns simple HTML content along with a 400 "not found" error.

 The HAPI `status` object is described as follows: